vatpac-technology/sops/docs/events/worldflight/Aerodromes/darwin.md

 --8<-- "includes/abbreviations.md"

 ## Runway Modes
 Single runway operations on either **runway 11 or 29** will be in use for all aircraft.

+**Runway 11** will be the preferred Runway Mode.

 Runway 18/36 will not be available for arrivals and departures, due to its use as a taxiway for some aircraft.

 ## Workload Management
 Due to the extreme workload expected for all positions, the use of the OzStrips plugin for managing aerodrome positions is **mandatory**.
 Controllers should familiarise themselves with the plugin and the VATPAC [recommended workflow](../../../../client/towerstrips/#recommended-workflow).